 The Institute for Work & Health is committed to respecting these standards and the guidance outlined in the CIHR document Best Practices for Protecting Privacy in Health Research (September 2005).
 To that end, whenever we plan to conduct a study using secondary data and/or record linkage without individual consent, we submit our study protocol for ethical review to a Research Ethics Board at a recognized organization.
 This submission includes assessments of the benefits of conducting the research, the risks involved, whether other methods could be used and the safeguards in place to protect the data and the confidentiality of the study subjects.

-The following is a list of research projects being conducted at the Institute for Work & Health which are using or will use secondary data without individual consent.
-Projects from 2005 onward are listed.
+The following is a sample list of research projects being conducted at the Institute for Work & Health that are using secondary data without individual consent.
 Click on any of the following to view a summary.

 - Workplace Safety & Insurance Board Data for Research Purposes (PDF, 94.85KB)